Security-Onion-Solutions/securityonion-docs/upgrade.rst

 Wazuh
 -----

-Wazuh package upgrades will back up your ``ossec.conf`` and put the new ``ossec.conf`` in place.
+Wazuh package upgrades will back up your ``/var/ossec/etc/ossec.conf`` and put the new ``ossec.conf`` in place.
 You'll then need to do the following:

--  re-apply any other local customizations to your ``ossec.conf`` file
+-  re-apply any other local customizations to your ``/var/ossec/etc/ossec.conf`` file

 -  restart Wazuh as follows:

    ::

        sudo so-ossec-restart

+-  update any existing OSSEC/Wazuh agents to the Wazuh agent version matching your Wazuh server version

 MySQL
 -----